farhadGithub/MyNotes/DataScieneVM/UbuntuDataScienceVM.md

 	nvcc --version

-It is important to note that CUDA toolkit version 8 by default is installed at Please make sure that

-	/usr/local/cuda-8.0/bin

 So this should be taken into account when installing other tooks that use this toolkit.

 ####24.
 Installing cudnn: